 All of us had heard about Ethiopia, none of us had ever visited the country at the Horn of Africa before.

-The the Institute of International Forestry and Wood products at Technische Universität Dresden offered an interesting research project under the CHAINS framework, which was funded by the German Ministry for Economic Cooperation and Development (BMZ).
+The Institute of International Forestry and Forest products at Technische Universität Dresden offered an interesting research project under the CHAINS framework, which was funded by the German Ministry for Economic Cooperation and Development (BMZ).
 Goal of the project was the research of the role of eucalyptus production and its value chain for the rural population.

 We, a team of four students from Tharandt, namely Tobias Krause (forestry), Jakob Scheler (geography), Estella Kinga (tropical forestry) and Florenz Klein (forestry) took on the mission at the Horn of Africa.
 In July 2016, we set out for the seven-week study trip to Gondar in order to collect data for our bachelor- and master theses.
 The city of Gondar (approx. 324,000 inhabitants) was once the capital of the old Ethiopian Empire and is located in the north of the country, about 800 km or one flight hour northwest from today’s capital Addis Ababa.